debampl/PermXCT/README.md

 ![FLowchart](https://github.com/user-attachments/assets/2ef80d7f-1fdd-4a1e-8d08-5a70a836fa4c)

-1. `Pyhton notebook`: Extract the data from XCT scan and perform structure tensor analysis
+1. `Pyhton notebook`: Extract the data from the XCT scan and perform structure tensor analysis
 2. `DREAM3D`: Create the finite element mesh (FE) from the segmented scan of fiber and matrix
 3. `MATLAB`: Transform the FE mesh to blockMesh and required file of porosityPorpertis, interfaces and boundary condition for OpenFOAM
 4. `OpenFOAM`: Create and perform flow simulations for three principal permeability